kato-im/articles/en/notifications/noise-control.md

 You can set a default noise level for each [room type](/articles/en/general/room-types) in your account settings. **Tip:** as a shortcut, you can paste this URL into your Kato browser tab: *https://app.kato.im/#/account/noise*

 ## <a href="#noise-team" name="noise-team">Team-Level Default Noise Settings</a>
-Admins can set the default noise level for each room type, across the organization.
+Admins can set the default noise level for each room type, across the team.
 Your default noise levels will override those. **Tip:** as a shortcut, you can paste this URL into your Kato browser tab: *https://app.kato.im/#/membership/_/noise*

 ## <a href="#noise-room" name="noise-room">Room-Level Default Noise Settings</a>
-Admins can also set the default noise level for a specific room, across the organization.
+Admins can also set the default noise level for a specific room, across the team.
 Your default noise levels won't override that, but your own setting for that specific room will—so you win.

 ***